What is XLIFF?

 With our new XLIFF module it will be possible to export slides as XLIFF files, send them to a translation agency and then import the edited file back into our tool with just a few mouse clicks.

 Activation is required to use the interface.
-There are initial costs for this.
 If you want to know more about this, you can contact us directly: email@example.com.

-Exports and imports in presono are done via workspaces.
-You select workspaces and all slides in it will be exported to an XLIFF.
-This contains all the areas that need to be translated.
+The exports and imports in presono are done via workspaces or directly via the presentation.
+So you choose a workspace and all slides in it will be exported to an XLIFF.
+If you export a single presentation, all slides and linked content will be exported, depending on the settings.
+This will then include all sections that need to be translated.
 Formatting can also be included, as well as titles of slides and presentations.
-Individual presentations cannot currently be accessed, the slides in the corresponding workspaces are always accessed.
 More about workspaces can be found here: Manage Workspaces

 As soon as the XLIFF module has been activated for you in presono, you need the permissions/right for it.
 You can find it in the group settings in the "global rights".